Cem Karakaş

 Cem Karakaş is a Turkish businessman and a partner in Afendis Capital Management, a specialist investor in European food and pharmaceutical special situations.
+He is the executive chairperson of Cerealto and Glacier Ice Cream Group.

 He was formerly the founding CEO of global biscuit, chocolate and confectionery company, pladis and Executive Deputy Chairman of pladis's parent company, Yildiz Holding.

 Karakaş held several executive roles at Yildiz Holding, where he was credited with the acquisitions of DeMet's Candy Company and United Biscuits as well as leading the IPO of Bizim, and the overseeing the restructuring and secondary public offering of Ülker.

 Early life and education

 Karakaş received a bachelor's degree from Middle East Technical University and a master's degree in Finance Engineering from the Massachusetts Institute of Technology (MIT), and a PhD in Finance from Istanbul University.
 He also attended American Institute of Baking.

 Career

 In 2001, Karakaş joined the OYAK Group, a large Turkish institutional investor and fund management entity, where he served as a general manager and head of the groups mergers and acquisitions department.
 Following the acquisition of the Erdemir Group by OYAK, Karakaş was named CFO of Erdemir in 2006.

 In 2010, Karakaş joined Yildiz Holding as CFO and a board member.
 He joined the board of Godiva in 2012, and was named CEO of Transformation and Non-food Business of Yildiz in 2013.
 Karakaş began serving as a board member of United Biscuits in 2014 and was named Executive Deputy Chairman of Yildiz Holding in 2015.
 As Executive Deputy Chairman of Yildiz Holding, Karakaş managed the integration of over 20 baked goods and confectionery businesses into the company, which led to the listing of Ulker on Borsa Istanbul, Turkey's stock exchange.
 He is also credited with leading the IPO of Bizim Toptam and the acquisition of DeMet's Candy and United Biscuits.
 Karakaş also led Turkey's largest bread business, Uno, and managed the acquisition and integration of Yildiz's retail arm.